Research Assistant Jobs at Florida International University with Visa Sponsorship

 Which visa types are commonly used for Research Assistant roles at Florida International University?

 FIU sponsors H-1B for long-term research hires and supports F-1 OPT and CPT for current students in qualifying programs.
-TN status is an option for Canadian and Mexican nationals in eligible research occupations under USMCA.
+TN visa status is an option for Canadian and Mexican nationals in eligible research occupations under USMCA.
 For roles leading toward permanent residence, FIU has also pursued EB-2 and EB-3 immigrant visa sponsorship through the PERM labor certification process.

 What qualifications does FIU look for in Research Assistant candidates who need visa sponsorship?